A Low Effort Approach to Structured CNN Design Using PCA

 \section{Conclusion}

-We propose a method to perform a single shot analysis of any given trained network to optimize network structure in terms of both the number of layers and the number of filters per layer.
-We perform PCA analysis of the flattened out activations to analyze the filter space of each layer in parallel.
-The number of significant dimensions of the filter space per layer is defined to be the number of principal components required to retain 99.9\% of the variance, leading to the optimized width for the network on that particular dataset.
-We optimize the depth of the network by removing the layers in which the significant dimensions start contracting.
-We create a new network with the architecture as prescribed by the proposed method, and train it from scratch to get an optimized model.
+A novel method to perform a single shot analysis of any given trained network to optimize network structure in terms of both the number of layers and the number of filters per layer is presented.
 The analysis is free of iterative retraining, which reduces the computational and time complexity of pruning a trained network by a large number of retraining iterations.
 It has explainable results and takes the guesswork out of choosing layer-wise thresholds for pruning.
 It exposes an accuracy-complexity knob that model designers can tweak to arrive at an optimized design for their application, and highlights the sensitivity of different layers to pruning.
-This comes in particularly handy in scenarios where one would like to trade off accuracy with computational complexity, without constantly needing to retrain.
-We have applied this to multiple networks and datasets.
-At negligible extra time and computational cost of analysis, we identify an optimized structure that achieves up to 3X reduction in number of parameters and up to 9X reduction in number of operations, with less than 1\% drop in accuracy upon training on the same task.
+It is applied to popular networks and datasets.
+At negligible extra time and computational cost of analysis, an optimized structure is identified that achieves up to 3.8X reduction in number of operations and up to 9.1X reduction in number of parameters, with less than 1\% drop in accuracy upon training on the same task.
 We apply the algorithm to a highly efficient network, MobileNet and are able to achieve a reduction of 1.7X and 3.9X in the number of operations and parameters respectively, while improving accuracy by almost one percentage point.